mwtilton/devops/Setup-Process.md

 --Run prepFileServer w/ update help –erroraction sil con
 --Run buildFileServer w/ ip information
 [ ] Create Folders then associate shares to them
+[ ] Change reboot param on buildFS to not reboot auto

 ##APP Servers
 **ONLY AFTER YOU BUILD THE DC**